pacofigo/PostgreSQL_automatic_backup/README.md

 <br>
 ## Generate the backup locally
 ### Preparation of the necessary local files
 1. Copy the `.pgpass` file to the home of the user who will run the backups.
-Remember to put in this file the host, port, database name, username and password of the PostgreSQL user with the necessary permissions to execute the backup.
+Remember to put in this file the host, port, database name, username and password of the PostgreSQL user with 600 permissions.
 2. Copy the `local_backup.sh` file to the home of the user.
 Remember to write correctly the routes that you want your backups to have.
 3. Give the execute permission to the file `local_backup.sh` with the following command: `chmod +x local_backup.sh`
 ### Automatic local backup scheduling